Rafale25/3D-Graphics-and-Animation/Render/Readme.md

 ## Armature
 For the armature i used bones instead of simple object parenting because I wanted to use inverse kinematics to make the job of animating it for the Unreal Animation easier (turned out that IK is difficult)
+I also added rotation constraints on the leg tips and on the whole arm to make it easier to position later.

 <!-- constraints -->